-Cheaper Worcestershire sauces are sold to the catering trade.
-These tend to be thin and watery, overly sweet and without much of the characteristic Lea & Perrins spice or tangy character.
+Lea & Perrins Worcestershire Sauce stands head and shoulders above its competitors.
+Imitation products tend to be thin, overly sweet and without much of the characteristic Lea & Perrins spice or tangy character.

 Always use the finest ingredients you can find, and for best results, ferment in wooden barrels.